 While there is something of a celebratory nature to eating a chicken, I’m always comforted by how easy one is to cook.

-I believe when people think of roasting a whole chicken, the whole caboodle of a full roast goes with it which brings on a slight sense of panic and distortion.
+I believe when people think of roasting a whole chicken, the thought of having to cook a full Sunday roast goes with it which brings on a slight sense of panic and distortion.
 It suddenly seems like an effort and that 70% of your day will now be revolving around an oven.

 Relax, it’s just a chicken.

 Sometimes I’ll throw a whole chicken in the oven in the morning while I do a few house chores and when I’m done, so is the bird and I’ve got dinner sorted for 2/3 days and all I have to worry about is some accompaniments.